Primary Navigation Mobile

 • Is your car insured if it’s subject to a stop-drive notice?

-This is a really important point if you own a car affected by the Takata airbag recall or any stop-drive order.
+This is an important point for anyone affected by the Takata airbag recall or any stop-drive order.
 The short answer is: it depends on your insurer, and you must tell them.

 You’re still insured by default.
 Your policy doesn’t automatically become void just because your car is recalled.
 However, if you ignore a manufacturer’s instruction not to drive your car, your insurer could refuse to pay out if you’re involved in an accident.
 They could argue you were knowingly driving an unsafe vehicle.

 Contact your insurer immediately.
 Tell them your car is under a stop-drive recall and that you’re following the advice not to drive it.
 They’ll note it on your policy and advise you what cover remains in place while your car is off the road.
-Most will still insure your car for fire, theft, and damage while it’s parked.
+Most insurers will still cover your car for fire, theft and damage while it’s parked.

-Check for courtesy car cover.
 Some insurers might help with a courtesy car if your vehicle is undriveable due to a safety recall.
-But this varies a lot between policies, so ask your insurer what help they can offer.
+But this varies between policies, so it’s important to ask your insurer what help they can offer.

-Our advice: don’t assume you’re automatically covered to drive a recalled car.
-If you’ve received a stop-drive notice, park it up safely, call your insurer, and follow the manufacturer’s instructions to the letter.
+Don’t assume you’re automatically covered to drive a recalled car.
+If you’ve received a stop-drive notice, park it up safely, call your insurer and follow the manufacturer’s instructions carefully.
 It could save you a huge headache if something goes wrong.

 Just so you know, we may receive a commission or other compensation from the links on this website - read why you should trust us.